 If you are noticing thinning hair, talk to your doctor and see if you can switch to another medication.

-By now, we are sure you realize that vitamins alone won’t do it.
-They are important, yes, but the follicle is a mini-organ that can be disrupted by all kinds of internal and external triggers—so follow our steps and keep that mane luxurious and avoid Telogen Effluvium.
+By now, we’re sure you realize that vitamins alone won’t do it.
+Yes, they’re important, but the follicle is a mini-organ that can be disrupted by all kinds of internal and external triggers—so follow our steps, keep that mane luxurious and avoid Telogen Effluvium.